Citizen Science Programs

 Macroinverbrates are small animals that live part or all of their life in water.
 There are many types of macroinvertebrate such as dragonfly larvae, mosquito larvae, beetles and snails.

 Macroinvertebrates make good biological indicators because they have different sensitivities to pollution.
 So by sampling macroinvertebrate communities and looking at both the types and numbers of animals present we can get an idea as to how healthy a waterway is.
 This data when joined with the water quality data (e.g. pH, conductivity) provides a snapshot and forms part of past collected data to establish a baseline as to how healthy a waterway is.
-The collected data is managed by the Gold Coast Catchment Association Inc and is accessible to the community on their website here.
+The collected data is managed by Watergum and is accessible to the community on their website here.

 If you would like to join us in macroinvertebrate and water quality testing in the Currumbin and Tallebudgera catchments please contact us.
 Testing usually runs on a Saturday or Sunday morning for about 2 hours every 3 months.
 Its fun, everyone is welcome so come and join us.